artikrh/artikrh.github.io/index.md

 <img style="padding-right: 30px;" align="left" style="margin-bottom:1em;" src="assets/images/cover_2.jpg">

 **About me:** I am a cybersecurity specialist—from Prishtina, Kosovo—working in the field of information security and data protection.
-I have a computer engineering background from studies and my key technical skills include network and mobile security, digital forensics, exploit development and process automation using Python & C++.
+I have a computer engineering background from studies and my key technical skills lie in network and mobile security, digital forensics, malware development and process automation using Python & C++.

 - **Capture the Flag:** I occasionally partake in CTF global events with a main focus on web, cryptography and steganography.